 Price: 3,600 USD or € or DKK equivalent (all-inclusive in-country)

-Availability: spaces available
+Availability: only 5 spaces available

 These are ideal dates as we will still do late evening sunset cruises to the icebergs, yet still have the chance to see the first auroras of the new season during our short 4-hour nights.
 Midday light can be quite harsh, so we will utilize midday for travel between settlements, rest/sleep time at our hotels, and an occasional indoor editing session.
 Weather is usually clear and ideal during this time of year, so we will likely be out every sunset taking advantage of this fair weather, late into the midnight hours (or beyond if the aurora borealis makes a showing), and out again from 3-6am daily photographing the sunrise and morning hours.